subquery/documentation/docs/run_publish/run.md

 ## Running High Performance SubQuery Infrastructure

 SubQuery is designed to provide reliable and performant indexing to production applications, we use the services that we build to run SubQuery in our own managed service which serves millions of requests each day to hundreds of customers.
 As such, we've added some commands that you will find useful to get the most performance out of your project and mitigate against any DDOS attacks.

+### Improve Indexing with Node Workers and Cache Size

+Use `node worker threads` to move block fetching and block processing into its own worker thread.
+It could speed up indexing by up to 4 times (depending on the particular project).
+You can easily enable it using the `-workers=<number>` flag.
+Note that the number of available CPU cores strictly limits the usage of worker threads.
+[Read more here](../run_publish/references.html#w-workers).

+You should also adjust and play around with the various arguments that control how SubQuery uses a store to improve indexing performance by making expensive database operations in bulk.
+In particular, you can review `--store-cache-threshold`, `--store-get-cache-size`, `--store-cache-async`, and `--store-flush-interval` - read more about these settings in our [references](./references.md#store-cache-threshold).

 ### DDOS Mitigation